-Restorative Practices refers to the ways classrooms work in promoting genuine relationships which result in better behaviour and learning at school.
-It also refers to the way in which young people are asked to think about, and take responsibility for, their behaviour and its effects on others.
-This approach endeavours to build a caring community around students whilst not accepting harmful behaviour.
-When conflicts occur, the restorative approach involves all those affected to find away forward.
+Restorative Practices refers to the way in which classrooms work to promote genuine relationships, resulting in better behaviour and enhanced learning opportunities.
+It also refers to the way in which our young people are asked to think about, and take responsibility for, their behaviour and its effects on others.
+Restorative Practices seeks to build a caring community, that refuses harmful behaviour, and accepts that when conflict occurs both parties must find a respectful and constructive way to move forward.

-The students involved agree that a conflict or argument has taken place and agree to repair the harm or damage done.
-All those involved have a chance to give their point of view and say how things can be fixed in the future.
-In this way, an agreement is reached - it still may involve specific consequences or discipline procedures, depending on the circumstances.
-Importantly, relationships are healed wherever possible and any contributing problems are identified for follow up.
+In practical terms this means seeking acknowledgement from the parties involved that a conflict or argument has taken place and an agreement to repair the harm or damage caused.
+All those involved are provided with an opportunity to give their point of view and express how they wish for such issues to be avoided in the future.
+Although the process may still involve specific consequences or discipline procedures, relationships are healed and contributing factors are identified for follow up.

-This might take place informally in the classroom, corridors or playground when children have caused some harm or significant disruption.
-For more serious situations, a similar outline of questions is used but in a more formal setting.
-An agreement is then completed and signed at the conclusion of the meeting or conference.
+A typical restorative discussion might take place informally in the classroom, corridors or playground when a child’s behaviour has caused some harm or significant disruption.
+For more serious situations, a similar format is followed but in a more formal setting, with an agreement then reached at the conclusion of the meeting or conference.

-Encourage your children to see situations from the other person's point of view and expect them to treat others respectfully, as well as be treated respectfully themselves.
-Help your children to communicate their thoughts and feeling a and learn to listen to those of others.
-Encourage them to support others through friendship and to contribute to the well-being of the hole group by their behaviour.
+We encourage our students to respect and consider other points of view and expect them to treat all those with whom they interact respectfully, as well as be treated respectfully themselves.
+Our highly qualified counselling team help them to communicate their thoughts and feelings, as well as learning to listen to those of others.
+Most importantly they are encouraged to support others through friendship, and to contribute to the wellbeing of the whole through their behaviour.